Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

-Asbestos fibers cause cancer when you inhale or ingest them.
+Asbestos causes cancer when its fibers are inhaled or ingested.
 They can become stuck within sensitive tissue around your lungs or abdomen, causing inflammation and cell damage over many years.

 As the fibers damage DNA over time, the genetic changes lead to abnormal cell growth and cancer.
 Exposure to asbestos causes half of all occupational cancer deaths.